uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere.rst

   after upgrades), a script of type ``sqlscript`` needs to be run whose source can be found at ``/usr/share/gladiwashere/sql/create.sql``.
 This script initializes the schema of the database.

+Visit :doc:`gladiwashere-postgresql` for a version of this app that uses Postgresql, and :doc:`gladiwashere-java` for one that uses Java.